yagpdb-cc/yagpdb-cc/website/docs/code-snippets/remove_repeated_characters.md

 :::caution

-Adding too much exceptions can cause the command to need a lot of time to execution.
+Adding too much exceptions can cause the command to need a lot of time at execution.

 :::

+Then in `$defaultThreshold` you can define the threshold for characters that have not exeptions.

-## Example
+## Examples

 ```
 {{ $toFix := "ooooooooooopppppppppppssssssss" }}